testingxtest2-dotcom/LLM7-Codex-Proxy-Gui/README.md

 # **REVERT if you want to continue with your ChatGPT account**

-## **Just Click on Switch to Original Chatgpt and it will reverse all steps, you can do it manually as well in each step.**
+## **Just Click on Switch to Original Chatgpt on the Top right corner and it will reverse all steps, you can do it manually as well in each step.**